 2019 Equity Incentive Plan.
-Our stockholders approved the 2019 Equity Incentive Plan to provide employees and directors of Orange County Bancorp and/or the Bank with additional incentives to promote the growth and performance of Orange County Bancorp and the Bank and to further align the interests of our directors and management with the interests of our stockholders by increasing their ownership interests in the common stock of Orange County Bancorp.
+Our shareholders approved the 2019 Equity Incentive Plan to provide employees and directors of Orange County Bancorp and/or the Bank with additional incentives to promote the growth and performance of Orange County Bancorp and the Bank and to further align the interests of our directors and management with the interests of our shareholders by increasing their ownership interests in the common stock of Orange County Bancorp.
 The 2019 Equity Incentive Plan is administered by the Compensation Committee of the board of directors of Orange County Bancorp.
-The 2019 Equity Incentive Plan authorizes the issuance of up to 145,000 shares of common stock (as adjusted for a stock split in the form of a stock dividend), which may be delivered pursuant to the exercise of stock options or issued as grants of restricted stock awards or restricted stock units.
+The 2019 Equity Incentive Plan is administered by the form of a stock dividend), which may be delivered pursuant to the exercise of stock options or issued as grants of restricted stock awards or restricted stock units.
 No stock options have been granted to our executive officers under the plan.
 During 2020, Messrs.
 Gilfeather, Ruhl, and Bartolotta each received a restricted stock award grant with a grant date fair value equal to \$110,000, \$48,000 and \$48,000, respectively.